MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ko-KR/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="exchange-and-sharepoint-interoperability"></a>Exchange 및 SharePoint 상호 운용성

-전체 Teams 환경을 사용하려면 Exchange, SharePoint 및 Microsoft 365 그룹 생성을 위해 모든 사용자가 사용 가능해야 합니다. 다음 기사에서는 다양한 환경에서 호스팅되는 Exchange 메일박스와 관련된 정보, Exchange 및 팀이 상호 작용하는 방식, SharePoint 및 OneDrive와 유사한 고려사항을 간략히 설명합니다.
+For the full Teams experience, every user should be enabled for Exchange, SharePoint, and Microsoft 365 group creation.
+The following articles outline information related to Exchange mailboxes hosted in various environments, how Exchange and Teams interact, and similar considerations for SharePoint and OneDrive.

 |본인에게 질의하기|작업 |
 |------------|-------|